mikegeyser/self/src/article/2019/11/2019-11-06-live-coding-secrets.md

 revised: 2019-11-09
 title: Secrets of live coding
 key: live-coding-secrets
 description: I really enjoy both delivering and watching live coding talks.
 Sure, there are some rough ones every now and then, but overall I find that there's a lot of value to be gained in watching and understanding how someone else goes about coding.
+The sense of connection to the crowd, the engagement, the suspension of disbelief and the motivational factor all make live-coding truly rewarding.
 ---

 Live coding makes both speakers and conference organisers nervous.